 There are a lot of steps in the coffee process and each one will have an impact on the flavour and quality of the finished cup.
 Here are the steps in that process:

 As the coffee plant grows it will produce a red fruit, which is known as the ‘coffee cherry’.
 When this fruit is picked and split open it will reveal two beans that are white in colour and waxy.
 The beans are side by side and they are surrounded by pulp.
 These plants grow best in tropical regions, as they require abundant rain and plenty of heat.
 For example, the best places to grow the said plant are in Colombia, Costa Ria, Brazil, Guatemala, Ethiopia, Kenya and Togo.

 The Harvest Stage

-The coffee cherries will be picked by hand, so that the very best ones can be selected.
-However, hand-picking is only practical on small plantations and on the larger plantations the coffee is picked by a machine.
+The cherries will be picked by hand so that the very best ones can be selected.
+However, hand-picking is only practical on small plantations and on the larger plantations and it is picked by a machine.
 Nonetheless, mechanical picking produces poorer quality coffee than hand-picking because some of the cherries that get selected are not ripe yet and have an acidic taste.

 Processing the Coffee Cherries

 The next step is to transform the coffee cherries into beans, which involves removing the various outer layers.
 This will produce ‘green coffee’ – the coffee beans before they’re roasted.
 There are two ways to do this – the coffee cherries can be dried in the sun (dry process) or soaked in water (wet process).

 During the wet process, they are separated from the pulp using a specially designed machine and then moved into fermentation tanks in order to remove the mucilage.
 After the skins are removed the beans must be graded and sorted on a conveyor belt and someone must remove the defective beans by hand.
 The green coffee is then packaged and shipped all over the world.